 Some key points in encouraging native bees in your environment include:

-- Providing a ‘wild’ environment where native bees can take refuge.
+- Providing an environment where native bees can take refuge.
 They prefer undisturbed soil and flora locations

 - Avoiding the use of insecticides.
 Even the best quality organic compounds can kill native bees